 Initialize Graph Memory

 To initialize Graph Memory you’ll need to set up your configuration with graph store providers.
-Currently, we support Neo4j as a graph store provider.
-You can setup Neo4j locally or use the hosted Neo4j AuraDB.
-Moreover, you also need to set the version to v1.1 (prior versions are not supported).
+Currently, we support Neo4j and Memgraph as graph store providers.

 If you are using Neo4j locally, then you need to install APOC plugins.